Conductor: Michelle Rofrano

 Scenic Designer: Cameron Anderson

-Bellini’s enchanting melodies are masterfully set against a plot brimming with intrigue, as the Capuleti and Montecchi families brutally vie against each other for political dominance over Verona.
+Bellini’s enchanting melodies are masterfully set against a plot brimming with intrigue, as the Capuleti and Montecchi families brutally vie against each other for political dominance.
 A crown jewel of the bel canto tradition, I Capuleti e i Montecchi marries haunting melodies with a frantic, emotionally charged narrative that pulses with forbidden love, reckless loyalty, and the tragic cost of vengeance.
 With its lush score and dramatic tension, this brooding masterpiece continues to enthrall audiences nearly two centuries after its 1830 premiere at Venice’s Teatro La Fenice.

 Sung in Italian with English supertitles.